HemanthVattam25/MERN-STACK-WEB-DEVELOPMENT/HTML/Day-3 HTML Tags/Readme.md

    - disabled
    - autocomplete

+   label
-   label (gives information to the browser about the input fields to maintain cleaner code)
+   - (gives information to the browser about the input fields to maintain cleaner code)

    form tag attributes (Link your client form to the server (backend))

-   -method (HTTP method) (CRUD Operations)
+   - method (HTTP method) (CRUD Operations)
    - POST (create)
    - GET (Read)
    - PUT/PATCH (Update)